ColeFrankenhoff/cheap-blue/README.md

   If you attempt to make an illegal move it just doesn't work, and the square turns back to normal colors Gui resizes based on screen of the user

-This is a huge oversimplication-please take a look at the code!
+This is a huge oversimplication-the in-code documentation is much more complete